 Something Hitchcockian happened to me yesterday.
-Before I explain, I’d like to know, for quantitative research purposes, if anything Hitchockian has ever happened to you?
+Before I explain, I’d like to know, for qualitative research purposes, if anything Hitchockian has ever happened to you?

 Have you ever, for instance, made a tongue-in-cheek pact with someone on a train about murdering each other’s spouses and then found out he wasn’t joking?